How You Can Claim A FREE National Trust Family Pass

 Do I Need To Pre-Book?

-Some National Trust properties require booking in advance of the visit date.
+Some National Trust properties require advance booking for your visit date.
 Please check the property’s website before visiting to check whether this is the case and book tickets.
 At these properties, without a booking, they cannot guarantee entry.
 To book where required:

 Visit the property’s website, and click ‘Book a Visit’.

-Select a free member’s ticket, and when asked for your membership number, type REACHPASS24
+Select a free member’s ticket, and when asked for your membership number, type REACHSPRING25

 Bring along both your booking confirmation and the pass.
 Present these to the National Trust team member on arrival.
-Without both the booking confirmation and the free family pass, the venue cannot guarantee entry, and without the free family pass (email or cut-out), you will not receive free entry and will be charged the full admission price.
+Without both the booking confirmation and the free family pass, the venue cannot guarantee entry.
+Additionally, without the free family pass (either via email or cut-out), you will not receive free entry and will be charged the full admission price.

 Are all National Trust Venues Participating In The Offer?